valory-xyz/open-autonomy/docs/demos/hello_world_demo.md

-# Hello world agent service demo
+This demo service is aimed at giving a general, introductory overview on what are the main elements that make an agent service and how they work together.
+The goal is to provide a global understanding on the development process and the relationship between the main components of the stack to new users of the {{open_autonomy}} framework.

-This demo is aimed at giving a general, introductory overview on what are the main elements that make an agent service and how they work.
-The goal is to provide to new users of the {{open_autonomy}} framework a global understanding on the development process and the relationship between the main components of the stack.
-You can skip the [running the demo section](./hello_world_demo.md#running-the-demo) on a first read.
+Although the functionality of this agent service is very simple, it demonstrates a number of features that are common in many agent services.
+It can also be considered as a baseline service to which more complex functionalities can be added towards building your own service.

 ## Architecture of the demo